Friends of Coed-y-Felin

 Why not join us on one of our Working Parties and help us maintain the woods in good condition?

-Next Working Party: Sunday 12th November Meet at the Heol Cefn Onn entrance at 2pm.
-(Future Working Parties: none in December, then Sundays 21st January, 18th February, 18th March.)
+Next Working Party: Sunday 11th February Meet at the Heol Cefn Onn entrance at 2pm.
+(Future Working Parties: Sundays 18th March, 15th April, 20th May.)

 Winter 2015/16: millpond reappears and stepping stones disappear!